vulnerless/apple-reverse-engineering/readme.md

 # Apple Fingerprint Reverse Engineering

 This repository documents the reverse engineering of the browser fingerprint generated for Apple's `x-apple-i-fd-client-info` HTTP header.
-This analysis and writing repo was completed in approximately 3 hours.
+This analysis and writing repo was completed in approximately 3 hours, so there may be some areas for improvement.

 ## Overview
 > **Important**: If Apple is not happy about this repository, , please contact me via email address in my profile instead of sending a DMCA takedown.
 This project is for educational and research purposes only.